Maybe you’re always promising yourself or other people that this time, everything will be different.

 11. Identify your peak performance times.

 We all have times of day when we’re naturally more productive and focused.
 Figure out when you’re at your best and schedule your most important tasks for those times.
 If you’re a morning person, tackle that big project first thing.
 If you’re a night owl, save your creative work for the evening.
-It’s like working with the flow of your energy, rather than against it.
+You’re working with the flow of your energy, rather than against it.
 By aligning your tasks with your natural rhythms, you can get more done in less time and feel less stressed in the process.

 12. Break the rules and find what works for you.